datacommonsorg/data/scripts/us_census/pep/pep_by_srh/README.md

 Census PEP files to folder input_files.
 And reads downloaded files from input_files folder, prepares consolidated (National, State, County) output files for as-is (population_estimate_by_srh.csv) and aggregated (population_estimate_by_srh_agg.csv) in output_files folder

+### Additional Notes

+We have modified the script for Automation setup, now it's not required to add the future URL's in input_url.jason file.
+Code will take care of future URL formation automatically.

 ### Import Procedure

 The below command will run process.py and generate output csv, mcf and tmcf.
 `python3 script/us_census/pep/pep_by_srh/process.py`

+Execute the 'process.py' script by using the following commands:

+  - if you want to perform "download and process", run the below command:

+        `python3 process.py --mode=""`

+  - if you want to perform "only process", run the below command:

+        `python3 process.py --mode="process"`

+  - if you want to perform "only download", run the below command:

+        `python3 process.py --mode="download"`

 ```
 generate_mcf.py
 generate_tmcf.py
 ```
 Generates mcf and tmcf files for both 'as-is' data processing and 'aggregated' data processing

-### Additional Notes
+### New Implentation:

-We have modified the script for Automation setup, now it's not required to add the future URL's in input_url.jason file.
-Code will take care of future URL formation automatically.
+- [Updated the script on October 30, 2024]
+- Downloading input files is now integrated into process.py, eliminating the need to run the separate download.sh script.
+- All source file URLs, including future URLs adhering to the same structure, are centrally managed in the input_url.json file.
+- All input files required for processing should be stored within the designated "input_files" folder.